 “Thanks for sharing,” Sam said, raising the can.

-Andrew ventured over the narrow rug, recalling how Niko had led him down it.
+Andrew ventured over the narrow rug, recalling how Niko had led him down the hall that night.
 The bathroom wasn’t much bigger than the shared hovel at Saint Mark’s, but its scale-covered shower door and cracked pink tiles felt safer.

 “You were waiting for me, eh?”